manuakasam/ZF2_3_QuickStart_Rewrite/06_forms_and_fieldsets.md

 A `base_fieldset` basically tells the form "this form is all about me, don't worry about other data, just worry about me".
 And when the form knows that this fieldset is the real deal, then the form will use the hydrator presented by the fieldset and return the object that we desire.
-This is how it would look like:
+Modify your `AlbumForm` and assign the `AlbumFieldset` as `base_fieldset`:

 ```php
 <?php